utelecon/utelecon.github.io/en/faculty_members/index.md

 Tatsuya OKUBO
 </div>

-## Three main types of online classes
+## Types of Classes and Their Handling

 In this section, we will introduce the three main types of online classes, compare them with traditional classes, explore their respective characteristics, and explain the requirements for online classes (media classes).